greg-raven/Uncommon-Sense/_posts/2017-06-15-the-greatest-threat-to-individual-liberty.md

 tag: 'Andrew Cline'
 ---

-The Left’s ‘resistance’ to Trump is a tacit acknowledgement that conservatives have been correct all along: The great threat to individual liberty is government.
+The Left's 'resistance' to Trump is a tacit acknowledgement that conservatives have been correct all along: The great threat to individual liberty is government.